seniu1234/bitwarden_events_to_syslog/README.md

 # bitwarden_event_to_syslog

-The `bitwarden_api_to_syslog3.sh` script is a tool for monitoring Bitwarden events using the Bitwarden API and recording them in the syslog.
+The `bitwarden_events_to_syslog.sh` script is a tool for monitoring Bitwarden events using the Bitwarden API and recording them in the syslog.
 To make it easier to identify the user, an item with the user's email address has been added.

 ## Requirements